Jeffersonlii/Rt-Knits-FindSample/Rt-Knits-RFIDPrinter/README.md

 The app is available in `RFIDPrinter.tar.gz`

+# Compatibility

+This application is compatible with the printers **Chainway CP30** and **Zebra ZD612R**

+This application is meant to be ran on **windows**

+# Exterior Requirements - Chainway

+1. Please download and install the [Drivers](https://www.chainway.net/Support/Info/30) of the printer

+# Exterior Requirements - Zebra

+1. The Printer SDK works by talking to the [BrowserPrint Service](https://www.zebra.com/us/en/support-downloads/printer-software/by-request-software.html).

+   This service runs on OS startup and exposes an http endpoint (`localhost:9100`) for the SDK to interop.
+   <sub>Make sure the port `9100` is unoccupied!</sub>

+2. The Service also needs the [Drivers](https://www.zebra.com/us/en/support-downloads/printers/desktop/zd621.html) of the printer.

+**Both of these software must be installed and running for the ZEBRA PrinterSDK to work!**

 # Functionality

 This app is a flask service that services a easy to use web interface, as well as an API